ibm-cloud-docs/databases-for-postgresql/howto-filter-logical-replication.md

 {: #logical-replicationp-prereq}

 - **PostgreSQL 15 or later** on publisher and subscriber.
 - Logical replication must be enabled.
-For more information, see [logical replication](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-logical-replication){: .internal}
+For more information, see [logical replication](/docs/databases-for-postgresql?topic=databases-for-postgresql-logical-replication).
 - Replication user must have appropriate privileges.

 ## Configuring row filters in logical replication